build-on-aws/content/posts/ci-cd-pipelines-for-two-connected-services-using-aws-copilot/index.md

 With the rise of application modernization, a significant topic of discussion is breaking down monolithic applications into microservices.
 Essentially, the process begins with breaking the monolith into its individual working parts, making it easier to create a virtualized application environment using tools like containers.
 During the process, another question arises: whether to use a single (mono) repository for all microservices or a repository for each microservice.

-U a repository for each microservice has several benefits:
+Using a repository for each microservice has several benefits:

 * Facilitating faster software release
 * Enabling the creation of smaller teams to develop and deliver a single service